Here’s a depressing fact:

 Why?
 That depends on the individual, of course.
 But we want you to be a part of the 20% who stick to theirs.

-So give you a some help with your fitness goals in 2019, we asked our three experts from the NW Fitness Training Team – Nicole Wilkins, Maureen Ashley and Naomi Rabon – for their thoughts on why most resolutions fail, and how to make sure that won’t be you this year.
+So to give you some help with your fitness goals this year, we asked our three experts from the NW Fitness Training Team – Nicole Wilkins, Maureen Ashley and Naomi Rabon – for their thoughts on why most resolutions fail, and how to make sure that won’t be you this year.

 Reason #1: You give up when it gets hard and don’t believe in yourself enough.